ViktorC/PP4J/README.md

 				}
 				@Override
 				public boolean isStartedUp(String output, boolean standard) {
-					// Once it has output "hi", it is ready to read from its standard in. return !standard || "hi".equals(output);
+					/* Once it has output "hi", it is ready to read from its
+					 * standard in. */
+					return !standard || "hi".equals(output);
 				}
 				@Override
 				public void onStartup(ProcessExecutor executor) {
-					/* Execute the command "start" on every process of the pool before it
+					/* Execute the command "start" on every process of the pool
-					 * is added to the list of available processes.
-Consider "start"
+					 * before it is added to the list of available processes.
-					 * processed once the string "ok" has been output to the process'
+					 * Consider "start" processed once the string "ok" has been
-					 * standard out. */
+					 * output to the process' standard out. */ try {
-					try {
-						executor.execute(new SimpleSubmission(new SimpleCommand("start",
+						executor.execute(new SimpleSubmission(new SimpleCommand(
-								(c, o) -> "ok".equals(o), (c, o) -> true)));
+								"start", (c, o) -> "ok".equals(o), (c, o) -> true)));
 					} catch (Exception e) {
 						e.printStackTrace();
 					}